ClayFighter (video game): Reception

 ClayFighter was awarded Best Street Fighter Wannabee of 1993 by Electronic Gaming Monthly.
 They also awarded it Best Sound Effects, as well as awarding it for having the Best Ad.

 ClayFighter sold 200,000 copies by 1994.

 GamePro gave the Genesis port a generally positive review, praising it as nearly identical to the Super NES original.
 They remarked of the game itself that "fighting fans with a funny bone will enjoy ClayFighter with its laughable characters, cool combos, and great game play."
-Electronic Gaming Monthly also praised the Genesis port for carrying over all the content of the Super NES version, though they remarked that a six-button Genesis controller is needed to fully enjoy the game.
+Electronic Gaming Monthly also praised the Genesis port for carrying over all the content of the Super NES version; however, they remarked that a six-button Genesis controller is needed to fully enjoy the game.